Kimi (AI): Models

 In November 2024, Kimi began internal testing of an AI video generation model.

 On 20 January 2025, Kimi K1.5 was released.
 Moonshot AI claimed it matched the performance of OpenAI o1 in mathematics, coding, and multimodal reasoning capabilities.

 In April 2025, Kimi-VL, an open source 16 billion parameter mixture of experts (MoE) large language model with 3 billion active parameters, was released.
 In June, a reasoning model named Kimi-VL-Thinking was also released.

 In June 2025, Kimi-Dev, a 72B parameter coding-focused model based on Qwen2.5-72B, was released.
-It achieved state of the art performance among open source models on the SWE-bench Verified benchmark.
 Also in June, Moonshot AI released Kimi-Researcher, an autonomous AI research agent available through Kimi's website and app.

 In July 2025, Moonshot AI released Kimi K2, a 1 trillion parameter mixture of experts large language model with 32 billion active parameters which was open sourced under a modified MIT license.
-It achieved state of the art performance in coding benchmarks while still offering good performance in other benchmarks.
 On 9 September 2025, Moonshot AI released an updated version of K2, Kimi-K2-Instruct-0905, which improved its performance in coding tasks and increased its context window from 128K tokens to 256K tokens.